-I’m not sure why so many people think history is boring.
-Sure, a dull teacher can ruin any good story, but history, in the right setting is not only intriguing, but it is alive.
+History is anything but boring.
+Sure, a dull teacher can ruin any good story, but in the right setting history is not only intriguing, but it is alive.
 You’ll be amazed at the history you can discover during a driving tour of Ireland.
 The lens of history is incredibly long in Ireland, stretching back to thousands of years BC, into the Neolithic period – or late Stone Age.
 Far from being dull, these attractions will draw you into Ireland’s vast history and lively culture.

 Despite being a young city – only 400 years old in 2013 – Belfast, County Antrim, has a history that stretches much further back.
 A 5000 year old henge and Iron Age hillforts can be found near the city, though the settlement was of little importance through the Middle Ages.
 Belfast’s recent history is what is most alluring, beginning with it being named as the capital of Northern Ireland in 1921, the Belfast Blitz attack during World War II and ‘The Troubles,’ – the heights of which were seen in the 1970s when paramilitary groups and violence made Belfast the European capital of Terrorism.
 Today Belfast is recovering from these horrors and tourists are beginning to visit the city, many to explore her shipbuilding past in connection with the Titanic.